Board of Directors

 Jessica lives with her husband, Dave, and two children, Leo, and Eva, in Geneva.
 You can reach Jessica at president@waterstreetstudios.org

-• Bonnie Baumgartner, Vice President
+• Bonnie Baumgartner, Secretary

 Bonnie Baumgartner is a local children's book author and entrepreneur.
 She has five years of non-profit experience in the Batavia community previously serving as the Batavia MainStreet Event Coordinator and the Executive Director of Batavia United Way.